apache/airflow/BREEZE.rst

           Additional extras to pass to build images The default is no additional extras.

   --additional-python-deps ADDITIONAL_PYTHON_DEPS
-          Additional python dependencies to use when building the images.
+          Additional Python dependencies to use when building the images.

   --dev-apt-command DEV_APT_COMMAND
           The basic command executed before dev apt deps are installed.